Website icon Xpert.Digital

 7. Recommissioning

-🌱 Long-term consequences and rehabilitation
+🌱 Long-term consequences and remediation

 Even if a PV system has been dried and repaired after a flood, long-term consequences can occur: